topitbopit/rblx/ui-stuff/jeff_2_docs.md

 |red|Near black colors with a red accent
 |green|Dark gray colors with bright green accent
 |blue|Similar to default, but higher contrast
-|purple|Red and blue combined
+|purple|Combination of Red and Blue
 |bright|The closest theme to a light mode
-|mono|All gray colors, like bright but better
+|mono|All gray colors, better version of older bright
 |mint|Like blue and bright
-|legacy|Similar color scheme to jeff ui 1
+|legacy|Similar color scheme to the original jeff ui
 |cold|Similar to blue and legacy
 |nightshift|All black with some blueish/purple
-jacko|black and orange
+|jacko|Black and orange
+|spring|Slightly lighter version of mint with a different hue

 ![](https://cdn.discordapp.com/attachments/649469977828786178/900529096067534878/unknown.png)
 <br/>